openmind-consortium/Analysis-rcs-data/README.md

 - **getSampleRate**: Convert Medtronic codes to sample rates in Hz for time domain data
 - **getSampleRateAcc**: Convert Medtronic codes to sample rates in Hz for accelerometer data
 - **getStimParameters**: For a given stimulation group, update prior fields with any information present in current fields
+- **getPowerFromTimeDomain**: For a given session dataset, calculates equivalent RCS power from timedomain series based on harmonized DerivedTimes

 ### (Pre)Processing
 - **assignTime**: Function for creating timestamps for each sample of valid RC+S data.